Plann1ng/Networking-Simulation/README.md

 * **Splunk Logging**: Real-time monitoring and historical analysis
 * **GNS3 on Linux**: Full control over virtual bridge/tap routing and VM orchestration
 * **Wireless Simulation**: Emulates real-world 802.1X and guest onboarding

+## 🔄 Example Authentication Workflow

+1. A Windows 7 client is plugged into ESW3 on a .1X-enabled port.
+2. The switch sends EAP-Request to the client.
+3. The client authenticates using its AD credentials (verified by ISE via RADIUS).
+4. ISE performs posture check (OS, AV, domain).
+5. If compliant:
+   - ISE assigns VLAN 10 (Users) via dACL or VLAN override.
+   - Syslog of the authentication is forwarded to Splunk.
+6. If non-compliant or MAB:
+   - ISE places client in VLAN 20 (Guest).

 ```